Maptime030/Fantasy-map-workshop/Readme.md

 He will come show us his work and tell us all about how to make a fantasy map.
 After that we will work on our own fantasy map, based on a real editors story!

+[Winifred Broeder](landkaartje.nl) will tell us about the maps she made for the [Bommel Reisgids](https://www.google.nl/url?sa=t&rct=j&q=&esrc=s&source=web&cd=12&ved=0ahUKEwjwxLiJ4obXAhVGuRoKHfC-ArYQFghUMAs&url=http%3A%2F%2Fgeo-info.kingsquare.nl%2Fdownload%2F%3Fid%3D17672638%26download%3D1&usg=AOvVaw3LoovpGgDaCvWYZ5C2rE2b).
+Her company is called Landkaartje, founded in 1990.
+Winifred studied  Geography with Cartography as specialism.
+Landkaartje stands for content based, functional maps and info graphics in a clear, readable and pleasant form.

 ### Program

 19:00-19:30 Daniels Maps

 19:30-20:00 Interactive Fantasy Maps

+19:30-20:00 De Bommel reisgids

+20:00-20:30 Interactive Fantasy Maps

-20:00- ...
+20:30- ...
 Hands on!
 Make your own Fantasy Map!

 **Maptime is Hands on!
 So bring your pencils, markers and laptop to this meetup!!**